JMRI/JMRI/scripts/HOWTO-distribution.md

 This is the next release in the 4.16 cycle.
 It's intended to be released around (July 12) from HEAD of master.
 ```

 - Confirm that the tag for the current release (v4.15.2 for release 4.15.2) is in place via the [tags page](https://github.com/JMRI/JMRI/tags), then manually delete the current release branch (release-4.15.2) via the [GitHub branches page](https://github.com/JMRI/JMRI/branches).
 (N.B.
-We are experimenting with having the `release*` branches protected, in which case you may have to go to Setting; Branches; then edit the Release* branch name to ReleaseX* to disable the protection before removing the branch.
+We are experimenting with having the `release*` branches protected, in which case you may have to go to Setting; Branches; then edit the release* branch name to releaseX* to disable the protection before removing the branch.
 If you do that, remember to replace the protection!)

 - Go to the GitHub PR and Issues [labels list](https://github.com/JMRI/JMRI/labels) and remove any "afterNextTestRelease" (and "afterNextProductionRelease" if appropriate) labels from done items